Abelard Snazz: "Genius is Pain"

 Before he falls into the giant whirlpool bath, Abelard Snazz is teleported to the other side of the universe to face trial before the Manager of the Universe.
-The Manager recounts all of Snazz's misadventures up to this point, and Snazz's attempt to escape by threatening him with a “Neuron-Whisk” fails.
+The Manager recounts all of Snazz's misadventures up to this point, and Snazz's attempts to escape taking an older chair bound man also being judged with him.(a rare act of selflessness) Snazz attempts to escape by threatening the judge with a “Neuron-Whisk” fails.
 At the moment of pronouncing judgment, everyone begins singing “Happy Birthday to You” to Snazz.
-The Manager explains to Snazz that any citizen who passes “the six million mark” is honored with a celebration and “the one gift” that would make him “happier than anything in the world.”
+The Manager explains to Snazz that it was not a trial and any citizen who passes “the six million mark” is honoured with a celebration and “the one gift” that would make him “happier than anything in the world.”
 Snazz unwraps his “perfect gift,” but rather than empiric power or riches, Snazz is dismayed to discover that his gift is his old robot servant Edwin, who has been recovered from deep space and rebuilt.
 Overjoyed to see his old master, Edwin is as cloying as ever, and Snazz breaks down in tears of anguish, misinterpreted by those in the room as tears of gratitude.
 Snazz is left to reacquaint himself with Edwin, and elects to pummel the robot repeatedly instead.
 Between each knock, Edwin still proclaims Snazz to be “a genius!”